Home Cruise lines Celebrity Cruises South America Celebrity Flora Baltra Sunday, August 31, 2025

 If you are a beach lover, Puerto Baquerizo Moreno is the ideal destination for you.
 The city is surrounded by several beautiful beaches like Playa Mann, La Loberia, and Puerto Chino, which are great both for relaxation, sunbathing, and doing outdoor activities such as snorkeling and wildlife watching.
 Hiking trails, such as those to Cerro Tijeretas, provide stunning views and opportunities to see native wildlife, including frigatebirds and sea lions.

-Puerto Baquerizo Moreno is a hub for adventure seekers.
-It offers prime surfing spots, particularly at Punta Carola Beach, which is famous for its ten-foot waves.
-Surfing conditions are best from December to March.
+The best surfing conditions are from December to March.
 For diving enthusiasts, Kicker Rock (Leon Dormido) is renowned for its marine life, including sharks, rays, and sea turtles (Kuoda Travel) (Ecuador Explorer).
-Puerto Baquerizo Moreno is not only beaches, and outdoor activities, the Interpretation Center in the city offers insights into the natural history and conservation efforts of the Galapagos Islands.
+Puerto Baquerizo Moreno is not just beaches and outdoor activities: the city's Interpretation Center offers insights into the natural history and conservation efforts of the Galapagos Islands.

 Punta Pitt